 No matter what the situation, business taxes exist.
 Taxes cannot be ignored.
 As a business owner, you must understand what your tax liabilities are, and how to account for and pay them.

 Take a simple example.
 You have decided to start a business manufacturing and selling widgets.
-You are working with a qualified accountant to create the record keeping system that will become the financial backbone of your company.
-Your accountant will include tracking and reporting on business tax payments as an important part of your record keeping.
+You are working with a qualified accountant to create a record-keeping system that will become the financial backbone of your company.
+Your accountant will include tracking and reporting on business tax payments as an important part of your record-keeping.

 It’s important that you understand the tax consequences of your financial decisions and know what requirements have to be met.
 Taxes on a business’s financial activity are generally collected on a city or county level, a state level, and a federal level.
 It is possible that there may be smaller taxing bodies at a city or county level.
 A transit district or a business development district are examples of this.

 If you provide taxable goods and services across state lines, you must be aware of the tax consequences.
 This can become tedious and time-consuming.
 Your accountant or financial advisor can advise you on required accounts and records necessary for each taxing body.
 It will be to your advantage to have a system of tracking and filing taxes.
 This information about your business taxes will be useful in making decisions regarding your operations.

 While having the necessary accounts set up is important, it is even more important that you use the accounts properly.
 For example, when a customer pays an invoice and there are taxes included in it, you should deposit the tax amount in its proper account.
 It should not be comingled with revenue from sales of goods and services.
 If these amounts are kept separate, the money due for taxes will be identifiable and available.

 Your accountant will be able to set up a schedule of deposit into tax accounts for you and provide you with information on taxes due and their timing.
 Quite frankly, you do not want to be in a financial “corner” because you have not filed your business taxes.
 Being current on your tax payments will avoid interest and penalties.